 I love hiking and being outdoors, but in the beautiful state of Colorado, you just never know when the weather is going to turn.
 So, when I leave the house, I always tuck a little headband in my pocket and this one is my new favorite!

-It’s so simply to make that you can pack a skein of yarn in your bag and work on it anywhere…add your favorite flower or buttons and it’s good to go!
+It’s so simple to make that you can pack a skein of yarn in your bag and work on it anywhere…add your favorite flower or buttons and it’s good to go!
 And, this one is extra special because I designed is, specifically, for the Christmas in July Make Along with Underground Crafter.

 Won’t you come join the fun of CIJ 2019?!